-Service Name PEER SUPPORT

-Funding Behavioral Health

-Source

-Setting Peer support services may be provided in an outpatient office/clinic, individual's home and/or community setting.

-Facility or As required by DHHS Division of Behavioral Health

-Professional

-License

-Basic Definition The provision of Peer Support services facilitates recovery as the person served defines it.
-The service is designed to assist individuals and families in initiating and maintaining the process of recovery and resiliency to improve quality of life, increase resiliency, and to promote health and wellness.
+Service Name PEER SUPPORT Funding Behavioral Health Source Setting Peer support services may be provided in an outpatient office/clinic, individual's home and/or community setting.
+Facility or As required by DHHS Division of Behavioral Health Professional License Basic The provision of Peer Support services facilitates recovery as the person served defines it.
+The service is designed Definition to assist individuals and families in initiating and maintaining the process of recovery and resiliency to improve quality of life, increase resiliency, and to promote health and wellness.
 The core element of the service is the development of a relationship based on shared lived experience and mutuality between the provider and the individual/family.
 Services facilitate effective system navigation, empowerment, hope, resiliency, voice and choice, and system of care values.
 This service can be provided to individuals and families in individual and group settings.

-Program Expectations A mental health or substance use disorder assessment describing the service needs of the individual, completed by a licensed clinician authorized to perform this service, must have been completed prior to initiating peer support services and recommends this level of care.
+Program • A mental health or substance use disorder assessment describing the service needs of the individual, Expectations completed by a licensed clinician authorized to perform this service, must have been completed prior to initiating peer support services and recommends this level of care.
 A copy of the assessment(s) should be found in the individual's peer support file; if unable to obtain, documentation will be found describing efforts to obtain.
-A Wellness and Recovery Service Plan (WRSP) is developed through shared decision making inclusive of the individual/family and must identify specific areas to be addressed; clear and realistic goals and objectives; strategies, and recovery support services to be implemented; criteria for achievement; target dates; methods for evaluating the individual's progress; a discharge plan, wellness plan, and crisis prevention plan that includes defining early warning signs and triggers and response.
-The Wellness and Recovery Service Plan (WRSP) is developed within 30 days following admission, reviewed and updated a minimum of every 90 days, or more frequently as clinically necessary.
+A Wellness and Recovery Service Plan (WRSP) is developed through shared decision making inclusive of • A wenness and Recovery service rian (wRSr) is developed through shared decision making inclusive of the individual/family and must identify specific areas to be addressed; clear and realistic goals and objectives; strategies, and recovery support services to be implemented; criteria for achievement; target dates; methods for evaluating the individual's progress; a discharge plan, wellness plan, and crisis prevention plan that includes defining early warning signs and triggers and response.
+The Wellness and Recovery Service Plan (WRSP) is developed within 30 days following admission, • The weiness and Recovery Service Fian (WRSF) is developed within 50 days following admission, reviewed and updated a minimum of every 90 days, or more frequently as clinically necessary.
 The clinical consultant is responsible for reviewing and signing off on the Wellness and Recovery Service Plan.
 Clinical consultation between a licensed provider and the peer support provider must occur every 90 days or as often as necessary to update progress or revise the WRSP.
-Clinical consultation shall be available to provide consultation as needed, including for crisis needs.
+Clinical consultation shall be available to provide consultation as needed, including for crisis needs. provide constitution as needed, including for crisis needs.